-Removable dentures are intended for the upper or lower jaw, or for both together.
+Removable dentures are intended for the upper or lower jaw, or for both..
 One of the great advantages of removable dentures is that they can be made quickly and can also be easily removed, when needed for daily care or simply to sleep.
-The color of a removable dental prosthesis is the same as that of other teeth.
+The colour of a removable dental prosthesis is the same as that of other teeth.

 Crowned partial denture

-The partial prosthesis crown is used when a tooth is broken, or does not have enough healthy natural tooth structure to support a composite resin or because of a caries for example or it is devitalized following a treatment.
+The partial prosthesis crown is used when a tooth is broken, or does not have enough healthy natural tooth structure to support a composite resin or because of caries or devitalized following a treatment.
 In this case, the dentist proposes to the patient generally to make a crown.
 It is a restoration that will completely cover the tooth that supports it and will be fixed with a dental adhesive.

-In fact, the dentist must first prepare the tooth that will receive it, then begins to reduce the size of this tooth by grinding to create enough space to obtain a natural-looking crown.
+The dentist must first prepare the tooth that will receive it, then begins to reduce the size of the natural tooth by grinding it to create enough space to obtain a natural-looking crown.
 Once the tooth is reduced, the dentist takes an impression of this preparation which will then be transformed into a working model by the dental technician.

 Fixed dental prosthesis

-The fixed partial prosthesis consists of two options the traditional dental bridge that will be long-lasting attached to the neighboring teeth using porcelain-covered metal frames.
-In fact, it serves to join two abutment teeth using a suspended artificial tooth and can thus connect several teeth according to the number and quality of the pillars.
-As for the butterfly bridge or the Maryland bridge, it is supported by metal fins, like butterfly wings, that attached to the nearby teeth.
-This procedure is considered when a tooth has been removed and the patient want to avoid attacking the natural teeth by making a traditional bridge without cutting them.
+The fixed partial prosthesis consists of two options, the traditional dental bridge and Maryland bridge.
+The traditional dental bridge is a long-lasting option since it will be attached to the neighbouring teeth using porcelain-covered metal frames.
+It serves to join two abutment teeth using a suspended artificial tooth and can consequently connect several teeth according to the number and quality of the pillars.
+As for the butterfly bridge or the Maryland bridge, it is supported by metal fins, like butterfly wings, that will be attached to the nearby teeth.
+This procedure is considered when a tooth has been removed and the patient wants to avoid attacking the natural teeth by making a traditional bridge without cutting them.